NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - node name in
 - node name out

-Probably also need table to outdoor air.
+Probably also need table to describe the components on an outdoor air branch.

-Maybe include where controllers, setpoint managers, and other items that reference nodes.
+The table would also need to include where controllers, setpoint managers, and other items that reference nodes.

-REVIEW BND FILE FOR WHAT ELSE IS REPORTED.
+The BND file will also be reviewd for what can easily be added to the topology report with minimal effort.

 #### Coil Sizing Details - Coil Connections ####